Emergency Funds: Your Financial Safety Net

 Remember, emergency funds aren't one-size-fits-all.
 There is no magic number that works for everyone.

-A good rule of thumb is to save enough to cover three to six months of essential expenses if you lose your job or can't work for several months.
+A good guideline is to save enough to cover three to six months of essential expenses if you lose your job or can't work for several months.

 Calculate Your Monthly Expenses